Will You Magnify the Lord? (Luke 1:46-47) – PART 1

 What is evident is the utter humility of Mary.
 Mary was thrilled with what the Lord had done for her.
 All she could do was magnify the Lord over what had happened.
 Her very soul and inner being, magnified and praised the Lord.
 She sought zero acclaim.
 She found great rejoicing in the Lord her Saviour.
 Mary's firsthand experience with God prompted her to magnify Him.

-If you already have possession of a magnifying glass, or the next time you use one, may this devotion remind you of how we should magnify the Lord.
-There are great lessons we can learn from studying a magnifying glass.
+If you already have possession of a magnifying glass or the next time you use one may this devotion remind you of how we should magnify the Lord.
+There are great lessons we can learn from studying from a magnifying glass.

 Below are at least six ways we can magnify the Lord Jesus Christ.

-The greater the bend in the lens, the stronger or more powerful magnification.
+The greater the bend in the lens, leads to stronger or more powerful magnification.
 John 3:30, He must increase, but I must decrease.
-A flatter, or less curvature, lens yields less magnification.
-What a great truth for us!
-The more we bend to His will and kneel to the LORD, the greater we will magnify Jesus Christ.
+A flatter or less curvature lens yields less magnification.
+What a great truth for us.
+The more we bend to his will and kneel to the LORD, the greater we will magnify Jesus Christ.

-Matthew 5:14-16, Ye are the light of the world…Let your light so shine before men, that they may see your good works, and glorify your Father which is in heaven.
-A magnifying glass is doing no good as long as it is in the secretary’s desk or on the shelf.
-Only when it is in a hand is it fulfilling the purpose for which it was made.
+Matthew 5:14, 16, Ye are the light of the world…Let your light so shine before men, that they may see your good works, and glorify your Father which is in heaven.
+A magnifying glass is doing no good as long as it is in the secretary’s desk or on the shelf, but when it is a hand.
+Only at this time is it fulfilling the purpose for which it was made.
 If we are to be a useful magnifier of the Lord, then we must be willing to fulfill God’s purpose for our lives.

 Prayer, Lord, I desire to magnify You.
 You have proven time and time again that Your presence puts everything else in a different light.
 Even through the admittedly imperfect lens of my life, may others watching catch a glimpse of Your greatness.
 In Jesus’ name, amen.